Untimely Defense Tactics

 5 minutes after a win that could turn their season around, the coach of the team goes a little crazy about an article written by someone who has ever played football on a competitive level.
 Yes, it needed to be said, but in a different time and place.
 There should have been two separate press conferences - one dealing with the victory on Saturday and one dealing with the article.
 I think Gundy should have directed that fire into firing up his team, not overshadowing their victory.
 But, the same way Jenni Carlson has never played competitive football, I have never been a coach in Mike Gundy's situation, therefore I don't know what I would have done if I had been in his shoes Saturday.

-regret what he said but did regret not preparing a formal statement because he had forgotten some points he wanted to make.
+After the tension of the weekend died down, Gundy held another press conference regarding his outburst where he stated he didn't regret what he said but did regret not preparing a formal statement because he had forgotten some points he wanted to make.
 At the second press conference, there was still little talk about the victory.
 Defending one player is good; overlooking the rest of the team and their hard-earned win isn't.
 The situation, although it was surrounded by good intentions, is still not back to good.

-article, he maintained support for Carlson but wrote that he didn't agree with everything Carlson wrote and also thought Gundy did make good points.
+Carlson's fellow staff writer for the Oklahoman, Berry Tramel, even let the story rest for a day so he could report on what he refers to as the "wildest game in OSU history" because he thought OSU fans deserved better.
+In his article, he maintained support for Carlson but wrote that he didn't agree with everything Carlson wrote and also thought Gundy did make good points.
 His timing and delivery, however, made for a PR blunder, according to Tramel.
 I agree with him.
 I think there is a possibility that Gundy might even agree with him.
 Carlson's article was less than professional sounding.
 And although most are skeptical of her article, the way the Oklahoman handled the aftermath of Gundy's outburst is to be commended.
 They took a calm approach in responding to the situation.
 In an interview with Jenni Carlson and Mike Sherman, the Oklahoman cleared up the reason behind the article and also supported and understood Gundy's motive behind the outburst and even said his feelings were justified.

 I don't necessarily take either side.
 I don't know enough about Gundy to like or dislike him and I don't read the Oklahoman.
 But from a Public Relations view, no matter who is right or wrong in the situation, I think the whole situation was better handled by the Oklahoman.